FSD 41 - Health Care Travel

 (ii) the common carrier approved by the deputy head to provide the most suitable and appropriate means of transportation requires that such travel take place prior to the expected date of delivery; and/or

 (iii) there is a medical requirement acceptable to Health Canada;

-(b) an allowance for travelling expenses and living expenses for a period not to exceed five days, in accordance with Section 41.03, to enable the spouse or common-law partner to be present at the birth of the child.
+(b) an allowance for travelling expenses and living expenses for a period not to exceed five days, in accordance with subsection 41.1.2, to enable the spouse or common-law partner to be present at the birth of the child.
+(Note: Refer to Instructions)

-41.05 When health care travel is authorized under this directive, a medical report from the attending physician, acceptable to Health Canada, must be sent to
+41.4.1 When health care travel is authorized under this directive, a medical report from the attending physician, acceptable to Health Canada, must be sent to:

 Medical Officer in Charge